Identification

 Screening of vulnerability

 The Asylum Office has been so far the only asylum authority which highlighted vulnerabilities of certain applicants in the reasoning of its decisions.
-In almost all decisions related to UASCs, the first instance authority explicitly stated that special procedural and reception guarantees were secured in UASC’s cases since they were appointed a legal guardian, a legal representative and were accommodated in social care institution designated for children.[3]
+In almost all decisions related to UASCs, the first instance authority explicitly stated that special procedural and reception guarantees were secured in UASC’s cases since they were appointed a legal guardian, a legal representative and were accommodated in social care institution designated for children.[5]
 This practice has remained unchanged in all of the UASC cases which were positively decided in 2022.
-In 2023, there were no decisions related to UASCs.
+In 2023 and 2024, there were no decisions related to UASCs, but there was a BID assessment in the case of an Afghan minor whose case is still pending before the Asylum Office.[6]

 And indeed, accommodation of children in specialised social care institutions reflects special reception guarantees, while the appointment of the temporary legal guardian provides for the additional procedural security in asylum, but also other procedures.
 In all of these decisions, the Asylum Office invoked Article 10 of the Asylum Act (best interest of a child principle) and Article 17 (special procedural guarantees).